AllenNeuralDynamics/dynamic-routing-capsule-template/README.md

 # dynamic-routing-capsule-template

 ## quickstart

+A codeocean capsule is a bit like a local git repository of files: it can be cloned from a remote (github), it has commits, and it can push or pull commits from the remote.

-    ### clone capsule in CodeOcean for throw-away analysis
+    ### for throw-away analysis/exploration

-    - to get up and running quickly:
+    get up and running quickly with DR analysis by *cloning this repo* in CodeOcean:
-        - open up Codeocean in a new tab [here](https://codeocean.allenneuraldynamics.org/).
+    - open codeocean in a new tab [here](https://codeocean.allenneuraldynamics.org/).
-        - hit the `+` icon (top left) and select `"New Capsule" > "Clone from Git"` and paste the URL for this repo: `https://github.com/AllenNeuralDynamics/dynamic-routing-data-intro`
+    - hit the `+` icon (top left) and select `"New Capsule" > "Clone from Git"` and paste the URL for this repo: `https://github.com/AllenNeuralDynamics/dynamic-routing-capsule-template`
-        - the capsule should open at this readme: if you haven't done this before, follow the instructions in `credentials`
+    - the capsule should open at this readme
+    - if you haven't done this before, follow the instructions in `credentials`

-    ### clone github repo for more-permanent, collaborative capsule development
+    ### for more-permanent, collaborative capsule development
-    - a codeocean capsule can use a github-hosted repo as a remote:
+    *create a new repo*, which can serve as the remote for one or more capsules:
-        - just hit the big green button to "`Use this template`" as a starting point - the new repo you make will be the remote
+    - just hit the big green button to "`Use this template`": a new repo will be created, after you decide on a name
-        - add a github access token to your codeocean account
+    - follow the `clone capsule` instructions above and supply the link to your new repo
-        - in codeocean you can then push and pull from the github remote
+    - the capsule can now pull changes from github, so you can add code files directly to the github repo and pull them in codeocean
+    - to push changes *from* codeocean:
+        - generate a personal access token for your account in github
+        - add it to your account in codeocean

 ## credentials

-Before we can start, we need to ensure 2 sets of credentials are available in the capsule:
+we need to ensure 2 sets of credentials are available in the capsule:
 1. AWS (to find and read files on S3)
 2. Codeocean (to find processed data in "data assets" via the Codeocean API)